 Engaging like minded builders and craftspeople to procure the site is just one of the strategies we have adopted to demonstrate an authentic approach to rebuilding the community.
 The bank does not see it’s role as dominant or heroic in this quest but recessive, supportive and collaborative as part of a group of local businesses who are already on this path.

 We engaged local artist Shannon Crees (https://www.instagram.com/shannoncrees/?hl=en) to create the largest mural she’s ever done for the garden space.
 Even her process brought a sense of serenity and joy to the team as they were preparing to open.

 Over forty new initiatives are being tested in the pilot branch in Norwood (opened Nov 2018), many of which have now been integrated into Leichhardt.
 One of the main learnings has been the value in the new staffing model.
 We have created a new role called a LEO (Local Engagement Officer).
 This is Caz, our Leo for Leichhardt.
 She is a full time appointment to the team but does absolutely no banking.
 Her ability to motivate and inspire the branch team by ideating with them around community engagement makes her role as critical for this new direction as it does for BAU.

 The new staff teams have a greater level of collaboration and empowerment than ever before.
 They have decided that trading on a Saturday may be a good idea as their target audience for home loans are typically at work when they are open.
 On their first Saturday morning ‘Open Garden’ the team secured five home loan applications.

 Following the remarkable results published from Norwood after six months of operating, we are keenly anticipating a similar outcome for Leichhardt.
-Watch this space for the next few sites opening from this November and into 2020.
+Watch this space for the next few sites opening in 2022.